Qiskit/qiskit-ibm-runtime/CONTRIBUTING.md

 * `master`:

-The master branch is used for development of the next version of qiskit-ibmq-provider.
+The master branch is used for development of the next version of qiskit-ibm.
 It will be updated frequently and should not be considered stable.
 The API can and will change on master as we introduce and refine new features.

 * `stable/*` branches:
-Branches under `stable/*` are used to maintain released versions of qiskit-ibmq-provider.
+Branches under `stable/*` are used to maintain released versions of qiskit-ibm.
 It contains the version of the code corresponding to the latest release for that minor version on pypi.
 For example, stable/0.8 contains the code for the 0.8.2 release on pypi.
 The API on these branches are stable and the only changes